ExtremeStats/HandbookCode/README.md

 https://extremestats.github.io/Handbook/

-Further details on the code are available from
+Further details on the code are available from the following link:

 [michael-allouche/extreme-value-GAN](https://github.com/michael-allouche/extreme-value-GAN)